mikeblazanin/tin-omko1/README.md

 # Data and Analysis

 This repository contains the complete data and analysis code for the above paper. tin-omko1_Analysis.R is the main script file, which reads in the various data files (generally saved as .csv) and produces analyses and output figures.
-Note that cleaning and description of data files is generally contained in the analysis script, although headers may provide some information.
+Note that cleaning and description of data files is generally contained in the analysis script, although headers in data files may provide some information.